laujan/ProposalManager/Setup/Automated Setup.md

 This script is intended to run in that folder, with the whole repo downloaded to your machine.
 Trying to download only the scripts and running them without the code **will not work**.

 Refer to this Automated Deployment Process [walk-through video](https://youtu.be/Pd62rhF6Cy0) for an overview of the process before you start.
-After this deployment process refer to [configure-proposal-manager-video](https://youtu.be/WmOT6D2mQPs) to configure the system or see the Getting Start guide.
+After this deployment process refer to [configure-proposal-manager-video](https://youtu.be/WmOT6D2mQPs) to configure the system or see the Getting Started guide.

 Before running the script, please execute the following: